AsyncHttpClient/async-http-client/README.md

 The AsyncHttpClient (AHC) library allows Java applications to easily execute HTTP requests and asynchronously process HTTP responses.
 The library also supports the WebSocket Protocol.

 It's built on top of [Netty](https://github.com/netty/netty).
-It's currently compiled on Java 8 but runs on Java 9 too.
+It's compiled with Java 11.

 ## Installation